masapir/Exercises-in-Computation/README.md

 ### References

-The first part of our study is based on the ideas and problems discussed in Abelson & Sussman, *Structure & Intepretation of Computer Programs* (2d ed.)
+The first part of our study references concepts and exercises discussed in Abelson & Sussman, *Structure & Intepretation of Computer Programs* (2d ed.)
 (SICP).
 Our notes, however, are adapted into the Julia programming language rather than Scheme.
-Exercise and page numbers refer to SICP.